What is Morphine Withdrawal?

 When morphine is abused, it stimulates the brain’s reward system.
 This motivates the user to abuse the drug time and time again, which can lead to tolerance and dependence.
-Once a dependence to morphine has developed, the user will have to keep using the drug to feel normal.
+Once the user develops a dependence on morphine, they will need to keep using the drug to feel “normal.”
 If they quit taking morphine, they’ll go through withdrawal as their brain relearns how to function without the drug.

 Morphine withdrawal symptoms are typically flu-like and cause the user both physical and psychological distress.
 The symptoms and duration of withdrawal are different for each person.

 Morphine withdrawal can be very uncomfortable, especially for heavy users.
 Symptoms vary in intensity depending on the user’s tolerance, overall health and metabolism, as well as the frequency and duration of drug use.
 In general, those who take high doses of morphine and abuse the drug for an extended period of time will experience more severe symptoms.